Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Related Work

 \section{Related Work}

 Recently, value decomposition methods have made significant progress in problems involving the decentralized partially observable Markov decision process (Dec-POMDP)~\cite{Oliehoek2016ACI}.
 By calculating a joint state-action value function based on the utility functions of all agents, value decomposition methods can effectively alleviate the notorious credit assignment issue.
-The first proposed VDN~\cite{Sunehag2017ValueDecompositionNF} uses the straightforward method of summing the utility of all agents to evaluate joint actions.
-This undoubtedly limits the range of joint value functions that can be approximated by value decomposition frameworks.
+The first proposed method, VDN~\cite{Sunehag2017ValueDecompositionNF}, simply sums up the utility of all agents to evaluate joint actions.
+This undoubtedly limits the range of joint value functions that can be approximated.
 QMIX~\cite{Rashid2018QMIXMV} incorporates hypernetworks~\cite{Ha2016HyperNetworks} into the value decomposition method and employs the mixing network to fit the joint value function based on the individual ones, thereby expressing richer classes of joint value function.
-To enable the agent to choose actions with a greedy policy during decentralized training, QMIX attempts to factorize the joint state-action value function assuming monotonicity.
-The weight parameters of the mixing network output by hypernetworks are restricted to non-negative.
+To enable the agent to choose actions with the greedy policy during decentralized training, QMIX assumes monotonicity and restricts the weight parameters of the mixing network output by hypernetworks to non-negative.
 So the monotonic mixing network still cannot represent some class of value functions.
 Various value decomposition variants have subsequently been proposed.
 Officially proposing IGM, QTRAN~\cite{Son2019QTRANLT} indicated that the value decomposition method must satisfy the assumption that the optimal joint actions across agents are equivalent to the collection of individual optimal actions of each agent.
 Unlike VDN and QMIX, QTRAN is not restricted by structural constraints such as non-negative weights, but it performs poorly in complex environments such as StarCraft II.
+MAVEN~\cite{Mahajan2019MAVENMV} enhances its performance by improving its exploration capabilities.
 Weighted QMIX~\cite{Rashid2020WeightedQE} takes into account a weighted projection that places greater emphasis on better joint actions.
 QPLEX~\cite{Wang2020QPLEXDD} takes a duplex dueling network architecture to factorize the joint action-value function and proposes the advantage-based IGM.
-Besides, some value decomposition methods~\cite{Sun2021DFACFF} from the distributional perspective replace the original IGM principle with the distribution-style IGM to deal with highly stochastic environments.
 Nevertheless, the aforementioned methods only loosen the restrictions by proposing IGM variants.
+More importantly, existing policy-based MARL methods~\cite{Yu2021TheSE, Lowe2017MultiAgentAF, Peng2020FACMACFM} do not explicitly introduce IGM, but they also cannot solve some non-monotonic problems.
+So how to remove the IGM assumption is still an open and challenging problem.
 Our proposed DAVE is completely IGM-free and can be applied to existing IGM-based value decomposition methods.
+More related work will be discussed in Appendix~\ref{sec:more_related_work}.